-Benefits are provided by state-owned and private hospitals under contract with the Health Compulsory Insurance State Agency.
+Medical benefits: Benefits are provided by state-owned and private hospitals under contract with the National Health Service.
 Benefits include general and specialist care, medicine, hospitalization, maternity care, dental care for children up to age 18 and for certain persons affected by the Chernobyl disaster, and cochlear implants for children, according to a schedule in law.

-Cost sharing: For outpatient care in clinics, the insured pays 1 lat for a visit to a general practitioner; 3 lats for a visit to a specialized physician; 5 lats a day for inpatient care.
+Cost sharing: For outpatient care in clinics, the insured pays 1 lat for a visit to a general practitioner; 3 lats for a visit to a specialist; from 5 to 9.5 lats a day for inpatient care.
 Rates vary for a home visit by a general practitioner.

-Treatment is free for emergencies; for children up to age 18; for persons with Group I disabilities; for pregnant women and women with a newborn child (for up to 42 days); for low-income persons; for persons with serious conditions (tuberculosis, mental illness, and chronic hemodialysis); persons who are cared for in-state social care centers and local government rest homes; for vaccinations provided through the state immunization program; for preventive examinations and treatment for certain infectious diseases; for certain persons affected by the Chernobyl disaster; and for politically oppressed persons and participants of the national resistance movement.
+Treatment is free in emergencies, and for children up to age 18; persons with Group I disabilities; pregnant women and women with a newborn child (for up to 42 days); low-income persons; persons with serious conditions (tuberculosis, mental illness, and kidney failure); persons who are cared for in state social care centers and local government rest homes; vaccinations provided through the state immunization program; preventive examinations and treatment for certain infectious diseases; and organ donors.